Rubikcon/BlockGigs-Mobile-Version-Backend/README.md

 ## Compile and run the project

-1. Start MySQL Server:
+1. Start PostgreSQL Server:

-Make sure your MySQL server is running locally or remotely and accessible via the credentials in your .env file.
+Make sure your PostgreSQL server is running locally or remotely and accessible via the credentials in your .env file.

 2. Start the NestJS Server